jlengstorf/lengstorf.com/content/blog/how-to-become-location-independent.md

 date: 2015-04-03T06:32:58-08:00
 author: jason

-title: "Ditch the Day Job: How to Become Location-Independent"
+title: "Ditch the Desk Job: How to Become Location-Independent"
 seo_title: "Ditch the Desk Job: How to Become Location-Independent"
 slug: how-to-become-location-independent
 description: Working remotely (location independence) allows you to work on your own terms and your own schedule — from anywhere in the world.
 Here's how to get there.